hyperledger/indy-hipe/text/dkms/dkms-v4.md

 Such a publicly available root of trust is particularly important for:

-1. **Public DIDs** that need to be recognized as trust anchors by a large number of verifiers.
+1. **Public DIDs** (also called "anywise DIDs") that need to be recognized as trust anchors by a large number of verifiers.

 2. **Schema and credential definitions** needed for broad semantic interoperability of verifiable credentials.